danielx1611/ComputerVisionAssignments/EstimateCameraPose/README.md

 ## Setup
 - Open in Google Colab.
-- Run all code cells leading up to the to install packages and prepare core functions.
+- Run all code cells leading up to the driver code header to install packages and prepare core functions.
-- Run the Gradio UI cell to start up the gradio UI needed to upload images and run the calibration scripts
+- Run the Central UI cell to start up the gradio UI needed to upload images and run the calibration scripts
+- Run the Picker UI cell to upload images and mark the corners of the desired object

 ## How to Use
 1. Print the OpenCV chessboard: https://docs.opencv.org/4.x/pattern.png